rule

 Text 36

-Therefore every human soul must o King, wherever he is and whenever he exists, hear about, glorify and remember the Lord, the Supreme Personality.
+Therefore must every human soul, o King, wherever and whenever hear about, glorify and remember the Lord, the Supreme Personality.
+(Vedabase)

 Text 37

-They who, filling their ears with the narrations about the Supreme Lord most dear to the devotees, drink from the nectar will find their by material pleasure contaminated state of mind purified and return to the feet residing near the lotus.'
+They who fill their ears with the narrations about the Supreme Lord most dear to the devotees and drink from that nectar, will find their, by material pleasure contaminated, state of mind purified and return to the presence of His lotus feet.'

 Creative Commons License